patdeg/no-more-em-dashes/docs/terms_of_service.md

 ## 5. Governing Law

-These Terms are governed by the laws of [Your Jurisdiction].
+These Terms are governed by the laws of California, USA.

+## 6. Contact Information

+For any questions or feedback about these Terms, you can contact the developer:

+- Name: Patrick Deglon
+- Email: pdeglon@gmail.com
+- Location: San Diego, CA, USA